SashaSavin/SashaSavin/README.md

 <hr>

 ## About:<br>
-- 👯 I'm looking to collaborate on interesting project as React developer or Gopher<br>
+- 👯 I'm looking to collaborate on interesting project as React or Next.js developer<br>
 - ❤️ also looking for mates to improve English skills<br>
-- 📖 Ask me about stackoverflow driven development <br>
+- 📖 Ask me about stackoverflow/GPT driven development <br>
 - 💬 Dont ask me about OOP advantages (joke, but...)  <br>
-- 🐈 Fun fact: sphynx cat lover <br>

 <hr>

 ![Metrics](https://github.com/SashaSavin/SashaSavin/blob/main/github-metrics.svg)